DataJuggler/DataTier.Net/README.md

-Update 4.7.2023: New video for DataTier.Net: https://youtu.be/mQRN6SYxL-s
+Update 4.7.2023: New video showing how to install DataTier.Net and build your first project: https://youtu.be/mQRN6SYxL-s

 New sample project that goes with the above video: https://github.com/DataJuggler/IdeaBank